Learning-Augmented Robust Algorithmic Recourse: Experiments

 \subsection{Findings: Learning-Augmented Setting}

 \paragraph{Robustness-Consistency Trade-off} To study the trade-off between consistency and robustness, we generated 5 predictions.
-For logistic regression models, we generated 4 perturbations of the original model by adding or subtracting $\alpha$ in each dimension.
-For neural network models, we added the perturbation to the LIME approximation of the initial model $\thetaz$.
+For logistic regression models, we generated 4 perturbations by adding or subtracting $\alpha$ in each dimension of $\thetaz$.
+For neural network models, we added the perturbation to the LIME approximation of $f_{\thetaz}$.
 Along with $\thetaz$, these form the 5 model parameters we used as predictions.
-We use $\alpha=0.5$ for the trade-off results (see Appendix~\ref{sec:app-para-effects} for different values of $\alpha$).
-To compute the trade-off, for each given prediction $\pred$, we solve for $\argmin_{\newx} \max_{\newtheta\in \Theta_\alpha} \beta \cdot J(\newx,\newtheta) + (1-\beta) \cdot J(\newx, \pred)$ for varying $\beta \in [0,1]$.
-To solve this optimization problem, we used a variant of Algorithm~\ref{alg:l1-linf} (see Appendix~\ref{sec:app-trade-offs}).
-Once, we compute the solution to this optimization problem, we can compute the robustness and consistency of the solution using Equations~\eqref{eq:robustness}~and~\eqref{eq:consistency}.
+We use $\alpha=0.5$ for the trade-off results (see Appendix~\ref{sec:app-para-effects} for different $\alpha$s).
+For each given prediction $\pred$, we run Algorithm~\ref{alg:l1-linf} and a modification of ROAR~\citep{UpadhyayJL21} as a baseline for varying $\beta \in [0,1]$ and compute the robustness and consistency of the solution using Equations~\eqref{eq:robustness}~and~\eqref{eq:consistency}.